 That’s just in time for people around my age to get ZERO when we decide to retire.
 Therefore, it is imperative that you save for your own retirement and not expect to rely on the government.

-I love the Retirement Planning Calculator by Personal Capital.
+I love the Retirement Planning Calculator by Empower.
 If you want to attain financial freedom, you should definitely use this tool to map out your financial future.

 Take Advantage Of Your Employer Match

-Saving for retirement is extremely important and you want to start saving as soon as possible.
-Regardless of your debt, you should contribute the maximum amount your employer match to your 401(k) or similar plan.
+Saving for retirement is extremely important, and you want to start saving as soon as possible.
+Regardless of your debt, you should contribute the maximum amount of your employer match to your 401(k) or similar plan.

 For example, if your employer will match 50% of your contributions up to 6% of your pay (meaning a maximum matching employer contribution of three percent of your salary)—which is a typical arrangement—then you should contribute 6% to max out the employer match.